lukewarm22/movie-roulette/README.md

 Download the whole project as a zip and extract the zip wherever you like.
 This program is also tested only with Python 3.9.13 We can not promise that it will work with later versions.

-You will need to install PySide6, Pillow, and tmdbSimple using the pip command.
+You will need to install PySide6, Pillow, and tmdbSimple using the following pip commands.
 ```
 pip install pyside6